 Influencer Marketing Examples

-There are many successful influencer marketing campaigns your business can look to for guidance when trying to think of ways to reach your target audience.
+Your business can look to many successful influencer marketing campaigns for guidance when trying to think of ways to reach your target audience.
 Here are a few examples:

 1. Hydro Flask and Andrea Hannemann, Social Media Influencer